 Plus-size cats are on the rise in the UK.
-This has caused cases of diabetes in cats to increase by over 120 per cent in just one year, according to our data.
+This has caused cases of cat diabetes to increase by over 120 per cent in just one year, according to our data.

 What is cat diabetes?